usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-import-export.rst

 	8. Click on the ``import`` button at the top right hand side of the view.
 	9. A number of options are proposed.
 Select the method of import and click the folder icon to select the archive to import.
 	10. Click ``import``.
 This will start the import process.

+You can also remove the OS Profile from the UI by going to the ``Stack`` page of the appliance before exporting.